Ramankhosa/OAuthCode/README.md

 npx prisma init
 ```

-Copy the authentication schema to your Prisma schema:
+Copy the authentication and project management schema to your Prisma schema:

 ```prisma
 model User {